AlesanddroPB95/RGPP/README.md

 You can contribute to this archive by sending any links to RGS files to the official Discord group for uploads and discussions related to the RealArcade Games Preservation Project.
 We are located at https://discord.gg/8CAu3NBbMt

+### Fun Facts

+RealArcade showed up on Jim's desktop in an episode of The Office.
+And A Seperated Coin Operated Kiosk Of Burger King, Comerco, Mercadona, Supersol, Eroski, McDonalds, Toys R Us And Carrefour Locations